Go Back Up

 onto compliance

-Most firms interpret the activity as advisory expansion—the CPA advising more broadly through enhanced reporting and higher-value conversations.
+CPA firms have expanded into advisory practices, layering periodic recommendation onto tax and compliance work.
 The structure is additive: bolted onto an existing tax or audit model, housed under a tax or audit partner, billed by the hour, delivered through the same workforce.

 CLIENT ADVISORY (CAS) PRACTICES